← Back to 史記

 使

 Shusun Tong then sent for more than thirty Confucian scholars from Lu.
-Lu had two scholars who were unwilling to go and said, 'You, sir, have served nearly ten rulers, and each time you flattered them to gain closeness and nobility.'
+Lu had two scholars who were unwilling to go and said, 'You, sir, have served nearly ten rulers, and each time you flattered them to gain closeness and nobility.
 The empire has only just been settled—the dead are not yet buried, the wounded have not yet risen—and already you wish to institute rites and music.
 Rites and music can only flourish after virtue has been accumulated for a hundred years.
-We cannot bring ourselves to do what you propose.
+We cannot bring ourselves to do what you advocate.
 What you propose does not accord with antiquity—we will not participate.
 You, sir, may go—do not defile us!'
 Shusun Tong laughed and said, 'You are truly narrow-minded Confucian scholars who do not understand how times change.'

 13